League & Complex Contacts:

 What is the cost and requirements of a background check?

 Fee is $20 which is good for 2 years from the date of approval.
 This approval ties to the person not the team.
 If a coach has 3 teams, the $20 fee covers all 3 teams.
+Multiple teams will link to the one background check.
 Each team official is also required to add a picture to the Got Soccer profile before a coach card can be printed.
+Generating duplicate coach profiles results in new $20 fees, please check with WRSA office if you have questions.

 I have an approved background check through another organization, will this work?